Nikolai Koltsov: Biography

-Koltsov was born in a well-to do family, his father was an accountant in a fur company, and graduated from Moscow University in 1894 and was a professor there (1895–1911).
-He established and directed the Institute of Experimental Biology in the middle of 1917, just before the October Revolution.
+Koltsov was born in a well-to do family, his father was an accountant in a fur company, and graduated from Moscow University in 1894.
+His master's thesis was in comparative anatomy and embryology.
+He spent time at the marine biology research station in Naples and was influenced by many scientists including Felix Dohrn, Edmund Beecher Wilson, H.A.
+Driesch, R. B. Goldschmidt and C. A. Herbst.
+He became a professor at Moscow University (1895–1911).
+He translated "The Mechanism of Mendialn Heredity" into Russian and established the Institute of Experimental Biology in the middle of 1917, just before the October Revolution.
 He was a member of the Agricultural Academy (VASKhNIL).
-He was against the Tsarist regime but after the revolution, he opposed several policies of the new rule.
+He was against the Tsarist regime but after the revolution, he opposed several policies of the new rule as well.
 In 1911 he left Moscow University and moved to the Shanyavsky Moscow City People's University.
 In 1920, Koltsov was arrested as a member of the non-existent "anti-Soviet Tactical Center" invented by the VCheKa.
 Prosecutor Nikolai Krylenko demanded the death sentence for Koltsov (67 of around 1000 arrested people were executed).
 However, after a personal appeal to Vladimir Lenin by Maxim Gorky, Koltsov was released and was restored to his position as the head of the Koltsov Institute of Experimental Biology.